jwc1996/CollaborativelyReplicating/README.md

 # README
-This is the source code for the paper "Collaboratively Replicating Encoded Content on RSUs to Enhance Download of Moving Vehicles".
+This is the source code for the paper "Collaboratively Replicating Encoded Content on RSUs to Enhance Video Services for Vehicles".